lecture notes • Spring, 2014

-Pipe: number of arguments is number of messages passed, with last one being delay time in ms. "0 0 0 time" will delay a MIDI message (zeroes are placeholders).
+Pipe: number of arguments is number of messages passed, with last one being delay time in ms. Use "0" for dummy arguments; thus "0 0 0 time" will delay a MIDI message.

-MIDI Scope: a patch for monitoring and checking MIDI inputs.
+MIDI Scope: a Max patch that analyzes incoming MIDI data.

 Akai MPD26 and Reason